sahanasree23/Resume_Manager_/README.md

 ## Technologies Used

-- Angular: Frontend framework for building dynamic and responsive user interfaces.
+- **Angular**: Frontend framework for building dynamic and responsive user interfaces.
-- MS SQL: Database management system for storing and managing data securely.
+- **MS SQL**: Database management system for storing and managing data securely.
 - **Spring Boot**: Backend framework for creating robust and scalable server-side applications.
 - **GitHub**: Version control system for collaborative development and source code management.
 - **Postman**: API testing tool for ensuring the reliability and performance of the application's endpoints.